Himanshu121298/preassessmentTest/README.md

 # preassessmentTest
-#There is other dependencices to add.
+#There is no other dependencices to add.

-# To see the results please use below endpoints
+# To see the API results please use below endpoints.

 http://localhost:8081/sortProducts
 http://localhost:8081/getAvailability